distruss/pictrs/README.md

     -V, --version    Prints version information

 OPTIONS:
-    -a, --addr <addr>        The address and port the server binds to, e.g. 127.0.0.1:80 -f, --format <format>    An image format to convert all uploaded files into, supports 'jpg' and 'png' -p, --path <path>        The path to the data directory, e.g. data/
+    -a, --addr <addr>                 The address and port the server binds to, e.g. 127.0.0.1:80 -f, --format <format>             An image format to convert all uploaded files into, supports 'jpg' and 'png' -p, --path <path>                 The path to the data directory, e.g. data/ -w, --whitelist <whitelist>...
+An optional list of filters to whitelist, supports 'identity', 'thumbnail', and 'blur'
 ```

 #### Example: